 IMS: Hello, this is IMS, the author of The Program audio series.
-We have vastly expanded ways to support the show, and now include Patreon, PayPal, bitcoin, and interac.
-The money you give supports the people who make the show for you.
-So please, if you find yourself smiling at the end of the episode, don’t forget to visit programaudioseries.com and show us your love.
+If you find yourself smiling at the end of the episode, don’t forget to visit programaudioseries.com and show us your love.
 Thank you.

 ANNOUNCER: The following dramatic work is based on logs found within the Program's code.
 While most logs lack an inherent dramatic appeal, some of them succeed to transcend the technical limitations of their origin.
 Today we present you with one of them.